Research and community impact

-Through your support, the University is able to award small grants to students and staff wanting to launch a project, conduct a piece of research or explore a new initiative in teaching.
+Through your support, the University is able to award grants of up to £5,000 to students and staff wanting to launch a project, conduct a piece of research or explore a new initiative in teaching.

-From an opera for children performed by students in the Royal Botanic Garden Edinburgh, to providing access to clean water in the driest parts of the world using fog catchers, these Innovation Initiative Grants (IIGs) not only help local and international communities, but they can also help improve and save lives.
+From a student-led veterinary clinic for pets of the homeless and vulnerable, to providing access to clean water in the driest parts of the world using fog catchers, these student experience grants not only help local and international communities, but they can help improve and even save lives.

 Your gift in action

 Palma Soap is an all-natural bar of soap with an ingredient that protects against mosquitoes and other insects for up to eight hours.
 It is a simple yet ground-breaking idea from University of Edinburgh students.
 They originally produced it in their kitchen in Marchmont and now, thanks to an alumni-funded grant, the soap is helping to protect international communities that are facing the devastating effects of malaria.

 With the alumni-funded grant, the students decided to take Palma Soap to a small community in Malawi where malaria is the number one cause of death in children under five years and the cause of 70% of hospital visits.

 They partnered with a local non-governmental organisation and recruited a group of women from the community to produce and sell the soap to the surrounding villages.
 These women, who were previously unemployed, now have a job, an income and the opportunity to improve their lives and the lives of their families.
 These women will continue to develop and grow the business even after the student team leaves.
 Project Leader, Meghan, explains: “We wanted to listen to them…eventually the business will be theirs.
 That is our goal, to hand Palma Soap over.”